alexwong23/info2222_webdevils/readme.txt

 users cannot message themselves

+both messaging and all messages page
+  - hover name text decoration
+  - messaging recent chat
+    - replace hard coded functionality with proper date time

 #-----------------------------------------------------------------------------
 # Extra
 #-----------------------------------------------------------------------------

+import icons???

 search user function
   - user should not be able to search for themselves
   - how does user interact with the page
-  - hover name text decoration

-messaging page
   - hover name text decoration

 enable sessions